 Best Shopify Apps for Ecommerce

-Drip is an email and SMS marketing automation platform built for ecommerce businesses.
+Drip is a marketing automation platform built for ecommerce businesses.
 While we’re obviously biased, there are a slew of unique benefits to using our integration—starting with the ability to get real-time updates on customer actions, which in turn allows you to target and segment your buyers better.

 You can also use our visual builder to send personalized emails, which include tailored product recommendations based on a customer’s purchase history.